Sultanate of Bagirmi: Origin and apogee

 Bagirmi's emergence was mirrored by the emergence of other minor states also on the Bornu Empire's southern border, such as Mandara, Kotoko, and Yamta.
 Bornu, under the reign of Idris Alooma (1571-1602/3), embarked on conquering its smaller southern neighbours, and succeeded in absorbing Bagirmi.
 Encouraged by the Sefuwa of Bornu, some Komboli traders from Bagirmi settled in the Zamfara Valley.
 Bagirmi was heavily dependent on Bornu in order for them to engage in the trans-Saharan trade.
 Bagirmi was a large provider of slaves for the trans-Saharan slave trade, procured to their south.

-Under the reign of Mbang Abdullah (1568-1608), who was possibly supported to the throne by Bornu, the kingdom's court converted to Islam, however most of the population continued to follow traditional religions.
+Under the reign of Mbang Abdullah (1568–1608), who was possibly supported to the throne by Bornu, the kingdom's court converted to Islam, however most of the population continued to follow traditional religions.
 Abdullah rebelled against Bornu, inducing Alooma to invade, resulting Alooma's death in 1602 or 1603, reportedly assassinated by a Gumergu.
-During the reign of Mbang Burkumanda (1635-1665) Bagirmi extended their influence north to Lake Chad and sent raiding parties into Bornu.
+During the reign of Mbang Burkumanda (1635–1665) Bagirmi extended their influence north to Lake Chad and sent raiding parties into Bornu.
 Bagirmi expanded into the interior of the Chari River.
 It is unclear whether Bagirmi's expansion was primarily motivated by the procurement of slaves.
 The emergence of Wadai as a major power in the 17th century checked Bagirmi's expansionism.
-Under Mbang Muhammad al-Amin (reigning from 1751-1785) Bagirmi regained their independence from Bornu after threatening attacks on their eastern frontier.
+Under Mbang Muhammad al-Amin (reigning from 1751 to 1785) Bagirmi regained their independence from Bornu after threatening attacks on their eastern frontier.